-After rehab, follow-up appointments are integral to maintaining sobriety.
+After completing addiction rehab, follow-up appointments are integral to maintaining sobriety.
 Make sure that the recovering addict is getting to all post-rehab sessions to continue strengthening skills and avoiding relapse.

 Is your neighborhood conducive to your loved one’s sobriety?
 If not, it might be necessary to consider moving or to find a different living situation for your loved one.